Advanced Topics in Leadership Research - 5 ECTS

 Prerequisites

-The participants are expected to submit a 5-page description of their full PhD project one week before the course.
+The participants are expected to submit a 5-page synopsis of their PhD project (or a synopsis of one of their PhD papers or monograph chapters) one week before the course.
+If the PhD project is not directly related to leadership, the synopsis should include connections to this topic (throughout or in a dedicated section).
 The student papers will be discussed in small groups in a feedback session during the course.
-The students are therefore required to read each other’s papers before the course starts.
+The students are expected to read each other’s papers before the course starts to ensure rich discussions.

 Content and objectives of the PhD course: